2021 Moby-Dick Marathon

 Cousin Hosea’s Chowder Hall and the Decanter Taproom

-Even though we aren’t together in person, you can enjoy a warm meal and tasty brews from the comfort of your own home.
-Local restaurant Moby-Dick Brewery and delivery service Gotchew have partnered with us to keep this tradition going.
-Order at any point during the weekend!
-Delivery service area is limited to within 20 miles of downtown New Bedford. (link to come)
+Even though we weren’t together in person, attendees could enjoy a warm meal and tasty brews from the comfort of their own home.
+Local restaurant Moby Dick Brewing Co. and delivery service Gotchew partnered with us to keep this tradition going.
+One could order food at any point during the weekend!
+Delivery service was limited to Dartmouth, New Bedford, Acushnet, Fairhaven.
+Marathon Specials included Brews, Chowder, and Fish & Chips.

 Moby-Dick Marathon Trivia!